 Wonder where the best pizza is?
 Take a look at this inter-active map.
 When you are talking pizza, you want to dream up and use terms like ‘puffy’, ‘charred’ and ‘flirting-with-burnt crispness’.

-I think the best pizza pilgrimage is the trip to Di Fara in Brooklyn, a time-capsulized pizza restaurant unchanged in decades.
+I think pizza-world’s certified pilgrimage is the one to Di Fara in Brooklyn, a time-capsulized pizza restaurant probably unchanged since 1964.
+It takes a good 45 minutes to get there from midtown.

-There, you buy a divine slice with fresh cut basil; the 80+ year old owner and cook uses scissors to clip the leaves for each slice with craftsmanship and predictability (in a good way).
+There, you buy a divine slice with fresh cut basil; 80+ year old Domenico De Marco uses scissors to clip the leaves for each slice with craftsmanship and love.

-The bottom line is, I can’t put it better than the writer of this website: “If you’re a New Yorker, all I have to tell you is that there’s a really fucking long line for it.
+The bottom line is, I can’t put it better than the writer of this website: “If you’re a New Yorker, all I have to tell you is that there’s a really long fucking line.
 Isn’t that enough?
 If you’re not a New Yorker, you wouldn’t understand.”

 From Manhattan, take the QTrain (Yellow) to Avenue J in Brooklyn.
 Go downstairs, walk west about one short block.
 The store front is so old and weathered, you might overlook it at first.
 Look for the line!